Risk Factors Dashboard

 As we work to increase our brands’ relevance and appeal to diverse consumer groups around the world, we believe a diversity of experiences, perspectives, and mindsets within our own workforce is essential.
 Our strategy is to embed inclusion into everything we do.
 We prioritize initiatives that help us build a workforce that reflects our global consumers, create a culture of inclusion, retain and expand our consumer base, and be a good neighbor in our communities.
 We believe this will make us a better employer, help us build iconic brands, and make us a more sustainable business.

 Our core values of integrity, respect, trust, teamwork, and excellence form the foundation of our ethics and compliance program.
 “Values Drive Decisions” is the key theme of this program, and we use it to teach our employees to rely on our values when faced with a difficult decision and to “speak up” if they believe they, a colleague, or a business partner may have violated the law, our Code of Conduct, or company policy.
 In countries where we operate, we offer a third-party service to employees and others who choose to “speak up” anonymously.
-In 46 countries, we offer a third-party service to employees and others who choose to “speak up” anonymously.
 As we train our managers, we reinforce our commitment to non-retaliation and maintaining a “speak up” culture.

 We convey our compliance expectations to employees via our Code of Conduct, and our employees certify annually that they will comply with it and report potential violations.
 The Code of Conduct details our expectations with respect to different risks scenarios; provides links to Q&As, policies, and training; and gives contact details for subject-matter experts.
 We refresh our Code of Conduct and certification annually and make it available in 13 languages.